nclwater/Shetran/README.md

 Download the zip file from the latest release and then extract it.

 ## Sample Usage
-Double click on exectuable, e.g. 'shetran-4.4.6.exe' in the extracted folder.
+Double click on exectuable, e.g. 'shetran.exe' in the extracted folder.
-Then select a rundata file from tone of the examples data sets.
+Then select a rundata file from one of the examples data sets.